 Let me know if you make tweaks and how it tastes!!

-If you enjoyed this recipe, give these other comfort foods a try!
+If you enjoyed this recipe for spicy pumpkin soup, give these other comfort foods a try!

 - 4 tablespoons butter